neimandavid/Directed-Ramsey/TT7-Free/README.md

-Old version of the repo didn't check for isomorphisms between 33-vertex TT7-free tournaments.
 McKay correctly pointed out that our original 84 tournaments only represent 49 isomorphism classes.
-Representatives of those 49 isomorphism classes can be found in 33-Vertex Corrected.
+Representatives of those 49 isomorphism classes can be found in 33-Vertex Non-Isomorphic.